top of page

 This is a tough one.
 Unfortunately, Montgomery County is a heated Republican territory and it is important that it remain solidly Republican, BUT the division in the County is primarily between Republicans, which is truly sad.
 It also makes for a lot of confusion and unnecessary mud-slinging.

 Other places to be involved?
-There are many Republican clubs and Republican Women's Clubs in the County.
+There are many Republican clubs and Republican Women's Clubs in Montgomery County.
 Many of the advisory board members of Republican Voters of Texas PAC are active in local Republican clubs.
+During election cycles, many of these groups hold forums and other opportunities to meet the candidates.
+Be proactive and take advantage of these opportunities.

 GOING TO THe POLLS...